rusticlion/Manastorm/manastorm_codebase_dump.md

     local slot = wizard.spellSlots[spellSlot]

+    -- DEFENSIVE CHECK: Don't create shield if slot already has one if slot.isShield then
+        print("[SHIELD ERROR] Slot " .. spellSlot .. " already has a shield!
+Preventing duplicate creation.")
+        return { shieldCreated = false, reason = "duplicate" }
+    end

     -- Set shield parameters - simplified to use token count as the only source of truth slot.isShield = true